kshedden/case_studies/methods/regression-extras.md

 Linearity in $x$ for fixed $\beta$ is sometimes cited as a weakness of this type of model.
-People incorrectly argue that models with this property are only suitable for describgin systems that behave linearly, and since most natural and social processes are not linear, such models are sometimes claimed to have limited utility.
+People incorrectly argue that models with this property are only suitable for describing systems that behave linearly, and since most natural and social processes are not linear, such models are sometimes claimed to have limited utility.